-Chapter 4 How Not to Sell on Amazon, According to The Former Head of Selling on Amazon
+Reselling on Amazon – Thoughts from The Former Head of Selling on Amazon

-The Amazon marketplace is designed to make it easy for practically anyone to list products on the site, including the brands themselves.
+When selling on Amazon you must realize the marketplace is designed to make it easy for practically anyone to list products on the site, including the brands themselves.

 With far too many sellers not properly incorporating all of their costs into their pricing decisions, I regularly see sellers overestimating how far they can drop their prices and still be profitable.